 Clara nodded knowingly.

-“Yeah, it really did,” said Michael.
+“Yeah, it really did,” Michael said.

 In the weeks that followed, every time Clara, Michael, Evan, and I saw a monarch butterfly in my yard, I said, “Look, it’s our butterfly.”

-One day, Clara, my little naturalist, set me straight, “You know, Nana, there are more monarchs around here than just ours!”
+One day, Clara, my little naturalist, set me straight.
+“You know, Nana, there are more monarchs around here than just ours!”

 [I orignally wrote this story in 2019 for my grandkids and included picutres of them and the butterfly with the story.
 I printed a copy for each them and stapled the pages together.
 They each enjoyed having their own “book” about our butterfly experience.]

 “Nana, where are you?”
 Charlie, two-and-a-half, calls out from the living room.